Does Fabric Softener Cause Acne?

 Alternatives to Fabric Softeners

+One benefit of fabric softeners is that they reduce rubbing of fabrics against the skin.
+A 2011 study published in The Journal of Dermatology found that using fabric softener helps prevent dry skin, likely by reducing rubbing of clothing against the skin.10 However, you can obtain the same benefits without using traditional fabric softeners.
 There are chemical-free alternatives to fabric softeners that will soften fabric and reduce static, but will not cause more acne or skin irritation.
-These alternatives are called dryer balls, and are wool or plastic balls that are added to the dryer to soften fabrics.
-These dryer balls are suitable for people with sensitive skin.
+These alternatives are called dryer balls, which are wool or plastic balls that are added to the dryer to soften fabrics.

-In addition to the dryer balls, a second alternative is to use a crumpled piece of aluminum foil in the dryer.
-This aluminum ball will reduce static cling without irritating the skin.
+In addition to the dryer balls, another alternative for reducing static cling is to use a crumpled piece of aluminum foil in the dryer.

 The Bottom Line